 Note: The primary benefit of a VM is hardware flexibility; the drawback is the potential for reduced performance.
-For maximum performance, consider running Packager on RGB's 1RU Application Media Server (AMS).
+For maximum performance, consider running Packager on the Telurio Server.

 This chapter provides step by step instructions for installing and configuring the Packager software on a VM.
 Provided the VM software supports the appropriate host/guest pairing, you may use any VM application you choose.